rust-lang/rfcs/text/0000-procedural-vtables.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

 * This scheme can be used to generate C++-like vtables where the data and vtable are in the same allocation by making the `unsize` function create a heap allocation and write the value and the vtable into this new allocation.
-It's not clear yet how to handle this kind of "ownership takeover", since all unsizing in Rust currently happens either in a borrowed manner or in `Box`, which is special anyway.
 * We can change slice (`[T]`) types to be backed by a `trait Slice` which uses this scheme to generate just a single `usize` for the metadata
 * We can use this scheme and remove `extern type`s from the language, as they just become a trait with a custom metadata generator that uses `()` for the metadata.
 So `CStr` doesn't become an extern type, instead it becomes a trait.
 * We can handle traits with parents which are created by a different metadata generator function, we just need to figure out how to communicate this to such a function so it can special case this situation.
 * We can give the vtable pointer of the super traits to the constructor function, so it doesn't have to recompute anything and just grab the info off there.
 Basically `ImplDescription::parent` would not be a pointer to the parent, but a struct which contains at least the pointer to the parent and the pointer to the `DstInfo`
-* Totally off-topic, but a similar scheme can be used to generate type declarations procedurally with const eval.
+* Totally off-topic, but a similar scheme (via const eval) can be used to procedurally generate type declarations.
+* We can likely access associated consts and types of the trait directly without causing cycle errors, this should be investigated
+* This scheme is forward compatible to adding associated fields later.